 But there is even more reason to question Ehrman’s idea that Luke represents a later stage of development in the New Testament.
 Many scholars believe that the Infancy narrative in Luke, far from being late, contains primitive Aramaic material from the earliest Jewish Christian church in Jerusalem: it is early rather than late.
 It concentrates on Jesus as the Messiah, son of David, and other aspects of him in Jewish expectation; there is nothing in it of the later language of Paul’s theology, indicating that Luke was very careful to preserve the words transmitted to him by Mary and other earliest witnesses.
 Hidden within the account are many Old Testament allusions, calling to mind concepts the original readers already knew, and helped them understand the nature of this conception and divinity of Jesus.
 Ehrman’s basic error is that he either doesn’t know about, or chooses not to notice, these allusions.
 Brown (from whom he is apparently taking everything), knows about them, but does his best to dismiss them.

 I won’t have time for all of these, but here is the important one.
 In Luke 1:35, “the power of the Most High overshadows” Mary.
 The word used in Greek “episkiasein,” is the same word used in Exodus 40:34.
 There” the cloud overshadowed the tent of meeting, and the glory of the Lord filled the tabernacle.”
 God comes to Mary not in the manner of Zeus coming to Europa, but in the manner of God “overshadowing” the tent of the meeting, filling the tabernacle and accompanying the people of Israel through the desert.
 God will be present in Mary as he was in the tabernacle and in ark of the covenant.
 This indicates to Mary and to us, that God will come to dwell with his people.
 The earliest church here did not yet have the necessary language or concepts to express the nature of Jesus’ humanity an divinity more clearly.
-A more explicit description, however, comes later from Hebrews, an exhortation that is believed to have been addressed to the early Jerusalem Church: The pre-existing Son speaks: “A body you have prepared for me. . . then I said . . .
+A more explicit description, however, comes later from Hebrews, an exhortation that is believed to have been addressed to the early Jerusalem Church at a somewht later date.
+In it, the pre-existing Son speaks: “A body you have prepared for me. . . then I said . . .
 Behold, I come to do your will.”
 (Heb 10:5-7)

 But all of this is nothing compared to the muddle Ehrman gets into with Matthew.
 I’ll talk about that next time.